hitham-ramzy/demo-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker container
+To create docker container for alten frontend application please run:

+    docker build -t alten-frontend .

+Then

+    docker run -p 4200:4200 --rm alten-frontend

+The Application will run on port 4200